-In an effort to appease consumers and the FDA, Juul Labs, the maker of Juul vaping products, announced on October 17 that it will no longer sell any of its most popular non-tobacco, non-menthol Juul pod flavors.
+In an effort to appease consumers and the FDA, JUUL Labs, the maker of JUUL vaping products, announced on October 17, 2019 that it will no longer sell any of its most popular non-tobacco, non-menthol JUUL pod flavors.

-The announcement comes at the heels of an ongoing FDA review of Juul’s PMTA (Premarket Tobacco Application).
-Juul found itself in hot water last September after the FDA sent a notice directing the company to take immediate action to dissuade underage teens from consuming tobacco products.
+The announcement came at the heels of an ongoing FDA review of JUUL’s PMTA (Premarket Tobacco Application).
+JUUL found itself in hot water in September 2018 after the FDA sent a notice directing the company to take immediate action to dissuade underage teens from consuming tobacco products.

 Newly-appointed CEO K.C.
-Crosthwaite said in the announcement that Juul Labs has faith in the FDA’s review process and wants to establish a sense of trust in the often-demonized e-cigarette industry by “working cooperatively with regulators, policymakers, and stakeholders to combat underage use while providing an alternative to adult smokers.”
+Crosthwaite said in the company’s October 17 announcement that JUUL Labs has faith in the FDA’s review process and wants to establish a sense of trust in the often-demonized e-cigarette industry by “working cooperatively with regulators, policymakers, and stakeholders to combat underage use while providing an alternative to adult smokers.”

-Juul pod flavors of the Mango, Creme, Fruit, and Cucumber variety have all been suspended from sale in the U.S. until the FDA concludes an assessment as to whether the flavored pods pose a public health risk.
-Juul.com will continue to sell Menthol, Mint, Classic Tobacco, and Virginia Tobacco Juul pod flavors via its subscription service until Mint and Classic Tobacco were also removed from the market.
+JUUL pod flavors of the Mango, Creme, Fruit, and Cucumber variety have all been suspended from sale in the U.S. until the FDA concludes an assessment as to whether the flavored pods pose a public health risk.
+JUUL.com continued to sell Menthol, Mint, Classic Tobacco, and Virginia Tobacco JUUL pod flavors via its subscription service until Mint and Classic Tobacco were also removed from the market.
 As of August 2021, JUUL now only sells two JUULpod flavors: Menthol and Virginia Tobacco.

-Neither the FDA nor Juul Labs released any additional statements regarding the Centers for Disease Control and Prevention’s (CDC) findings on the recent outbreak of vaping-related illness across the country.
-In Louisiana alone, more than 20 cases of severe lung disease have been reported by local hospitals, affecting those from the age of 17 to 45.
+Neither the FDA nor JUUL Labs released any additional statements regarding the Centers for Disease Control and Prevention’s (CDC) findings on the outbreak of vaping-related illness across the country.
+In Louisiana alone, at least 35 cases of severe lung disease linked to vaping were reported by local hospitals between August 2019 and January 2020, including three deaths.

 The results of the CDC’s report is a contentious topic for the vaping community, which is dominated by young adults.
-The public health organization Truth Initiative conducted a study released last year which found that 56% of young adults who had ever used Juul or another e-cigarette did so before they turned 18, the legally required age to purchase any tobacco product in the United States at the time.
+The public health organization Truth Initiative conducted a study released last year which found that 56% of young adults who had ever used JUUL or another e-cigarette did so before they turned 18, the legally required age to purchase any tobacco product in the United States at the time.
 (That age was raised to 21 in December 2019 by then-President Donald Trump.)

 The CDC report said that e-cigarettes containing THC and illicit vaping products had been responsible for a majority of reported vaping-related illness, but that until thorough testing by the FDA can be completed, no e-cigarette or vaping products should be used by anyone: “The use of e-cigarettes, or vaping, products is unsafe for all ages, including youth and young adults,” they wrote.

-Teenagers and young adults are extremely susceptible to nicotine addiction caused by e-cigarettes and Juul vaping products.
-Juul Labs’ misleading marketing aimed at minors is unacceptable.
+Teenagers and young adults are extremely susceptible to nicotine addiction caused by dangerous e-cigarettes and JUUL vaping products.
+JUUL Labs’ misleading marketing aimed at minors is unacceptable.
 If you or someone you know meets the following criteria, you may be entitled to compensation: